RESEARCH

 Dimension Verdict Evidence

 Functional / convention consistency Validates, the gate The workhorse, live.
-Heartbleed re-derived from OpenSSL's own 88% bounds-check adherence.
+Heartbleed re-derived from OpenSSL's own 88% bounds-check adherence (pilot, n=1 worked case).

 Paired-operation absence Validates, the gate An execute() with no commit() in the same function.
 A class lexical linters miss.